and PAC Contacts

 to all those who pitched in to make it a really fun time.

-next meeting will be in Rosenberg on January 14th, so mark
+next meeting will be in Rosenberg on January 14th,

 your calendar.
 More details to follow.